viniciosanacleto/Porto/README.md

 #### Principles:
 - Every Task SHOULD have a single responsibility (job).
 - An Action MAY receive and return Data.
-(Actions SHOULD NOT return a response, the Controller job is to return a response).
+(Actions SHOULD NOT return a response, the Controller's job is to return a response).
 - A Task SHOULD NOT call another Task.
 Because that will takes us back to the Services Architecture and it's a big mess.
 - A Task SHOULD NOT call an Action.
 Because your code wouldn't make any logical sense then!
 - Tasks SHOULD only be called from Actions.
 (They could be called from Actions of other Containers as well!).
 - Tasks usually need a single function `run`.
 However, if you prefer you can have more than one function, but make sure to explicitly name them "example: `FindUserTask` can have 2 functions `byId` and `byEmail`".
 - A Task SHOULD NOT be called from Controller.
 Because this leads to non-documented feature in your code.
 It's totally fine to have a lot of Actions "example: `FindUserByIdAction` and `FindUserByEmailAction` where both Actions are calling the same Task" as well as it's totally fine to have single Action `FindUserAction` making a decision to which Task it should call.